postgres-ai/postgres-checkup/HELP.md

 > - The first question to answer: Are there any query groups with `total_time` ratio >50% of overall `total_time`?
 If we have this type of query, it is definitely worth optimizing it.
 > - Full query text is available by the link below each query group.

-# H. Index Analysis

-### H001 Invalid Indexes

-The list of broken indexes (invalid state) to be removed or reindexed.

-### H002 Unused and Redundant Indexes

-Shows the list of never used, rarely used and redundant indexes.
-Helps to understand how much space they occupy.

-> Insights:
-> - Questions worth answering:
->     - Is the total size of unused indexes less than 10% of the DB size (only if statistics is older than 1 week)?
->     - Is statistics saved across restarts?
-> - If statistics age is low, the report should be used with caution.

-### H003 Non-indexed Foreign Keys

-Checks if all foreign keys have indexes in referencing tables.

 # L. DB Schema Analysis